 Worship and discipleship: providing a space to encounter God's love Fellowship: walking alongside others Outreach: growing links We desire to: deepen our worship of God, love of Jesus and service in the Holy Spirit through the preaching of the Word, personal prayer and reflection; increase the appeal of our worship by meeting a wide range of worshipping needs; be known as open and inclusive to all.
-Provide regular and reliable pastoral care and support to all; expand opportunities for individual and group learning and fellowship; develop opportunities for all parish churches, and especially the Abbey, to be resources for the wider community. reach those parts of our villages and communities that have little or no contact with Church; be an inclusive Church, open and welcoming to parishioners and visitors of all ages; develop a mission and outreach programme that is relevant and engaging to our church communities, especially to our young families and children, and those not yet senior citizens.
+We desire to: provide regular and reliable pastoral care and support to all; expand opportunities for individual and group learning and fellowship; develop opportunities for all parish churches, and especially the Abbey, to be resources for the wider community.
+We desire to: reach those parts of our villages and communities that have little or no contact with Church; be an inclusive Church, open and welcoming to parishioners and visitors of all ages; develop a mission and outreach programme that is relevant and engaging to our church communities, especially to our young families and children, and those yet to become senior citizens.